 Of course, it’s never easy to get back into the swing of things after a long weekend.
 Luckily, CMIT Solutions has put together the following 10 tips that will make office time more productive and remote work easier, boosting your sense of accomplishment today and moving forward.

-There’s Outlook, Google, and a thousand other apps out there — not to mention good old-fashioned paper calendars, which many of us still rely on.
+There are Outlook, Google, and a thousand other apps out there—not to mention good old-fashioned paper calendars, which many of us still rely on.
 Syncing them into one calendar that’s accessible across all your devices is difficult, but a trusted IT provider can help.
 Devoting time to this crucial task can save hours of wasted time and allow you to pull up your schedule anytime, anywhere.

-It’s hard to quantify the exact amount of time you spend clicking between different windows and programs, but suffice to say it adds up — and it can be frustrating.
-Investing in two full-size computer screens is incredibly beneficial, especially if, say, you’re creating an Excel spreadsheet off data included in a document or email.
+It’s hard to quantify the exact amount of time you spend clicking between different windows and programs, but suffice it to say it adds up—and it can be frustrating.
+Investing in two full-size computer screens is incredibly beneficial, especially if, say, you’re creating an Excel spreadsheet of data included in a document or email.
 Larger screens also make things easier to read, which can ease the wear and tear that long-term computer usage inflicts on your eyes.

 Don’t reinvent the wheel over and over again each day.
 Starting with an existing template for your next project can save valuable time and effort and help you get the job done right.
 Whether it’s Microsoft Word, Excel, or the dreaded PowerPoint, get a leg up on formatting and style with a previously created document.

 No, you shouldn’t turn off your text messages or phone calls.
 But reducing the noise coming your way from social media, news, sports, and other automatic notifications can help you complete your work—especially when you’re dealing with detail-heavy specifics.
 Frequent pop-ups are almost guaranteed to distract you from the task at hand, so consider taking a break from them each day to focus with greater ease.